Luckily, soaking in a hot tub can provide arthritis sufferers with much-needed relief from muscle tension, stiff joints, and even severe pain.

 If you’re carrying a few extra pounds, losing weight is an NHS-recommended method of managing mild osteoarthritis symptoms.
-And while we all know regular exercise is one of the most effective ways to maintain a healthy weight, that’s unfortunately off the cards for most arthritis sufferers.
+And while we all know regular exercise is one of the most effective ways to maintain a healthy weight, that’s unfortunately off the cards for most suffering from arthritis pain.

 Fortunately, a study has shown that soaking in a hot tub for an hour burns around the same calories as a 30-minute walk.
-While that’s unlikely to make a major impact on your waistline, every little helps – particularly for anyone who finds it hard to exercise due to stiff joints and pain.
+While that’s unlikely to make a major impact on your waistline, every little helps – particularly for anyone who finds it hard to exercise due to pain and stiffness.

 5. Resistance-free exercise

-It can be hard to keep up any kind of exercise routine when you suffer from arthritis since the condition affects your mobility so badly – not to mention makes it painful to move.
+It can be hard to keep up any exercise routine when you suffer from arthritis since the condition affects your mobility so badly – not to mention makes it painful to move.

-This will not only help loosen stiff joints and relieve pain, but also improve your circulation – and your overall health.
+This will not only help loosen stiff joints and manage pain but also improve your circulation, blood flow – and overall health.